vechain/docs/tutorials/how-to-integrate-VIP-191-2.md

+---
+title: How to Integrate VIP-191 (II)
+date: 2020-03-05
+description: From the previous episode, we have learned the basic “terminologies” of VeChain VIP-191 fee delegation.
+To summarize, the process can be simply described as below
+author: abyteahead
+sidebar: auto
+tags:
+    - VIP191
+    - Connex
+---
 # How to Integrate VIP-191 (II)

 From the previous episode, we have learned the basic “terminologies” of VeChain VIP-191 fee delegation.
 To summarize, the process can be simply described as below: